-Nu Body of Dallas’ uses some of the most advanced lasers on the market today, and are the only lasers that have the built in cooling system.
+Nu Body of Dallas’ GentleLase and Yag lasers are some of the most advanced lasers on the market, and are the only lasers that have the built in cooling system.
 A millisecond before the laser hits the skin, a puff of cryogen is sprayed in the area to cool the skin.
 This advanced system combines the most advanced laser with a built in cooling system, which makes the laser more effective, more comfortable and with less complications.

 Be aware that hair removal systems that use traditional light for treatment (Intense Pulse Light machines better known ad an IPL) are not true lasers.
 These devices use a highly concentrated beam of traditional incoherent light, often in conjunction with a cream or gel to burn the hair shaft.
 A serious flaw with these systems are that they lack the laser’s ability to produce a selective bandwidth of light that can heat up all of the surrounding tissue.
 IPLs are generally cheaper devices and are used for various skin procedures first and foremost, with laser hair removal as more of an afterthought.
 True lasers usually achieve better and faster results for hair removal.

 If you are already being treated for laser hair removal, make sure the laser being used has a built in cooling system.